AmandaRekonwith/Screeps-AI/README.md

 1. It automatically harvests resources, semi-efficiently.
 2. It upgrades the room controller.
 3. It spawns progressively larger creeps depending on the room level.
-4. It builds extensions automatically (and deletes them if the room level drops)
-5. Worker creeps automatically respond and construct placed job sites, but do not yet automate the construction of roads, containers, storage, turrets, (basically anything except extensions at this point).
+4. Worker creeps automatically respond and construct placed job sites, but do not yet automate the construction of roads, containers, storage, turrets, (basically anything except extensions at this point).
 They must be manually placed.
-6. Once a room is above level 5 and two containers are placed in the correct positions near an energy source, 'stationary' creeps will begin to spawn, replacing the duties of worker creeps' harvesting.
+5. Once a room is above level 5 and two containers are placed in the correct positions near an energy source, 'stationary' creeps will begin to spawn, replacing the duties of worker creeps' harvesting.
 These will harvest and deposit resources in a container.
 Then, if a storage structure exists, hauler creeps will spawn and transport the energy to .. either directly to the storage if DEFCON is lower than 5, for other worker creeps to take and use as needed, or they will travel about supplying the spawn and extensions before the storage, thus maximizing the total energy collected and stored, and minimizing the need for multiple (if any) worker creeps.
-7. A mechanism for expanding to multiple rooms has been implemented but needs much refinement.
+6. A mechanism for expanding to multiple rooms has been implemented but needs much refinement.
 Basically, there is an additional group of creeps titled "Remote".
 If they detect an appropriately colored flag placed in the room, they spawn.
 Purple: Claimer
 Red: Upgrade Controller